mustiikhalil/Koobies/README.md

 7- `cd functionrust`

-8- Change the docker image to contain a proper name && port to 3321
+8- Change the docker image to contain a proper name && then change the port to port to 3321

 9- `faas-cli up -f oxidize.yml`